Connect with us!

 What is the Camper Assistance Number?

-Once you have checked in on the campground, you can use the Camper's Assistance Number 413-447-9419 ext 2 - 24/7 to get ANY assistance you need while you are staying with us.
+Once you have checked in at the campground, you can use the Camper's Assistance Number 413-447-9419 ext 2 - 24/7 to get ANY assistance you need while you are staying with us.
 You can use this number to report an emergency, order firewood, make a noise complaint, get tourist information and more!

 Do you have laundry facilities?